haydenghosh/haydenghosh.github.io/_pages/useful-vim-commands.md

 ## Insert Mode

-These shortcuts work when you are in insert mode.
+These shortcuts work when Vim is in insert mode.

 | Command  	| Purpose                                   |
 |----------	|------------------------------------------	|